-The CRB launches on September 27, 2020, and will remain in place for one year.
+The CRB launched in early October (with benefits payable retroactively from September 27, 2020), and will remain in place for one year.

-Recipients of the CRB will get $400 per week for up to 26 weeks.
-The new CRB is expected to cost $22 billion.
+Recipients of the CRB will get $500 per week for up to 38 weeks.

 Related: $1250 CESB Benefits for Students